 Previously: Bol Bol, Oregon

 With impressive strength for his 6’8” frame, the hard-nosed Hachimura cracks the lottery with the Celtics taking him at #14.
-Hachimura a beast in transition and can take it coast-to-coast as good as anybody his size.
-Hachimura has improved his shooting from 3 and at the line since his freshman year, and was a consensus All-American this season after nearly averaging 20 points, 6.5 boards and 1.5 assists per game for the Zags.
+Hachimura is a beast in transition and can take it coast-to-coast as good as anybody his size.
+Hachimura has improved immensely since his freshman year, and was a consensus All-American this season after nearly averaging 20 points, 6.5 boards and 1.5 assists per game for the Zags.
 While he shot north of 41% from three, it was in limited supply, and Hachimura still has a lot to prove when it comes to being a big-time outside shooter.
-He’s excellent at getting into the lane and adept at getting to the line, and would be an excellent fit for this Boston team at 14.
-Hachimura would be a history maker too, as he’ll be the first ever Japanese national to be drafted in the first round (let alone the lottery) in NBA history.
+With the potential to be the first ever Japanese national to be drafted in the first round (let alone the lottery) in NBA history, Hachimura is an excellent fit for Boston at #14.

 13 – Miami Heat: Brandon Clarke, Gonzaga